Trophy Fish Program - Master Angler Award

 Entering the Kentucky Trophy Fish Program

-An angler who wishes to submit their catch to receive a collectable pin and certificate will need to register online here.
+An angler who wishes to submit their catch will need to register online here.
 A picture of your catch must be submitted with the application.
 For those anglers without internet access, options are still available.
 Ask a friend, relative or neighbor with internet access for help in registering your catch.
 You can also visit a public library that offers internet access for public use.
 Questions about the procedure can be addressed by calling 502-892-4527.

 The KDFWR reserves the privilege of adding/deleting species or changing minimum size requirements at any time to improve the quality or equitability of the program.